PranavMaganti/ComposeViewPager/README.md

 All children of a the ViewPager composable  have access to the attributes of the ViewPager scope.
 Currently you can access the `index` variable which is the page number which should be composed, a `next()` method which will animate the ViewPager to the next page and a `previous` method which will animate the ViewPager to the previous page.

+## To Do

+1. Finish implementing custom transitions API
+2. Clean up code